Check The Calendar. It’s Time For Furnace Maintenance.

 With cold weather rapidly approaching, it’s a good idea to inspect your home heating system to make sure that it’s safe and in peak operating condition.

 This service is also available for older furnaces, which often tend to require a bit more maintenance.
-Even if you do your own annual maintenance, the system should be inspected by a heating professional every three to five years.
+Even if you do your own annual maintenance, the system should be inspected by a furnace repair professional like the ones from Furnace Repair Crockett TX every three to five years.
+This professional can also help you with any heating repairs you may need.

 The first step in a furnace tune-up is filter replacement.
 Always be sure that the power is turned off to the unit before attempting repairs.
 The filter acts to protect the blower from airborne dust and dirt which would otherwise damage the motor.
 The filter also helps to reduce the amount of dust discharged throughout the house.
 When the filter becomes clogged it makes the furnace motor work harder and results in increased utility bills and decreased efficiency.